MaggieWalsh/walsh_and_co/README.md

       * Autoprefixer
       * Am I Responsive
   * ## Testing
-    * ## Owner Goals Testing
-      1. Increase sales.
-         * Search engine optimization.
-         * Well organised content.
-         * User-friendly site.
-         * Effective calls to action.

-      2. Improve interaction with existing and potential customers.
-         * Newsletter sign-up.
-         * Support via numerous contact options.
-         * Easy to access information regarding steps involved.
-         * Website is screen-reader friendly and can be navigated with just a keyboard.

-      3. Build the brand.
-         * Social media links to promote brand on other avenues.
-         * Associated with a desireable paint brand.

     * ## User Stories Testing
       1. As a user visiting the site for the first time, I want to navigate the site intuitively.
          * A user can navigate to the landing page from any page in the website.
 Either via the navigation menu, or the logo.
+As is standard with most navigation these days.
-         * On the landing page there is a banner wproviding Covid-19 information and also a link to the call to action form on the contact page.
+         * On the landing page there is a banner providing Covid-19 information and also a link to the call to action form on the contact page.
       2. As a user, I want to know what services are provided, and what is involved in the process.
          * A user can navigate to the services page in order to see what is involved int the interior design steps.
          * There is further information regarding the paint service on the paint page.